cmmid/SA2UK/README.md

  - `gen_...`: synthesizes local data into new local data; only re-organization, no analysis
  - `est_...`: imputes some result from local data; maybe either deterministic or stochastic
  - `sim_...`: simulates (projects) some process using assumptions in local data
- - `dig_...`: digests simulation products into summaries
  - `fig_...`: visualizes some element of the analysis

 # Setup

-`make setup` will attempt to install dependencies and gather inputs.
+`make .install` will attempt to install dependencies. `make allinputs` will attempt to get raw inputs.

 # Data Sources

 ## Reported Cases and Deaths

-We use the European Centre for Disease Prevention and Control (ECDC) [time series for cases and deaths](https://opendata.ecdc.europa.eu/covid19/casedistribution/csv).
-Aside from superficial organizational changes, we perform one cleaning step to address negative case counts.
-We assume negative reports represent a correction to earlier data.
-We distribute the negative cases proportionally into all previous daily case counts.
+We use the JHU Center for Systems Science and Engineering (CSSE) time series for cases and deaths [(repository link)](https://github.com/CSSEGISandData/COVID-19).
+Aside from superficial organizational changes, we perform one cleaning step to address negative case counts (if necessary; the process emits a warning message when this occurs).
+We assume negative reports represent a correction to earlier data, thus we distribute negative incidence into previous daily counts.
+See `get_epi_data.R` for specifics.

 # Analysis Steps